Skip to main content

 Set up an Arbitrum RPC endpoint

-Your on-chain gateway needs a reliable Arbitrum One RPC.
+Your on-chain Gateway needs a reliable Arbitrum One RPC.
 Options:Test your RPC:

 4